OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - if a session ID or token exists, make sure that it is valid and that it grants the user with sufficient privileges to allow the user to access the endpoint.

 If any of these two conditions raise an issue, reject the request and do not allow the user to access the endpoint.

+Authentication always need to be handled in the server side code and should never rely on client-side controls only.
+Client-side controls can be used to improve the user workflow and only allow specific actions, but there always need to be the server-side counterpart that defines what a user is allowed to access.

 #### References